avinoamr/dbstream/README.md

 * `query` a key-value Object that defines the database query selection
 * Returns the Cursor instance itself
-* Throws an exception if the Cursor has already started reading

 Sets the query object of the cursor